"It's Lucius," Narcissa said with an odd little sob. "Oh, Draco, your father has had another stroke."

 "Already in the room.
 She has been waiting for you."

-"I'm sorry I could not do more," said Healer Perkins, real regret lacing his words.
-"Medicine can only take us so far, but now I'm afraid it is in God's hands."
+"I'm sorry I could not do more," Healer Perkins said, real regret lacing his words.
+"Medicine can only take us so far, but now I'm afraid it is in fate's hands."

-"You did your best," said Ginny.
+"You did your best," Ginny said.
 "That's all that matters."

 "How is he?"
-Draco asked, casting his eyes towards the sickly man in the bed.
+Draco asked, casting his gaze towards the man in the bed.

-"You can ask him yourself," replied Narcissa.
+"You can ask him yourself," Narcissa replied.
 "I think he's been waiting for you."

-Lucius' dull eyes lit up when he saw his son and he even managed to assume an expression of cool hauteur.
+Lucius' dull eyes lit up when he saw his son.
+He even managed to assume an expression of cool hauteur.
 "You're going to make me sick with these pathetic looks you're all giving me.
 I'm not dead yet, so you can stop giving me those long faces."

-"Perhaps you should look in a mirror, Father," responded Draco, unable to repress a smile.
+"Perhaps you should look in a mirror, Father," Draco responded, unable to repress a smile.
 "Your face is the longest one here."

-"I'll have none of that cheek, boy!" retorted Lucius, though his eyes were soft with emotion.
+"I'll have none of that cheek, boy!"
+Lucius retorted, though his eyes were soft with emotion.

 Draco understood.
 His father had never enjoyed sentimentality, but they were both well aware that tonight might be the last time they would see each other.
 Though Lucius could not tell his son explicitly how much he loved him, nor could he even show it in the accepted forms, the words were spoken clearly enough.